 Introducing MCP: A Protocol for Real-World AI Integration

-MCP is an open standard that provides a universal, secure way for AI systems to interact with external data and tools.
-It simplifies integration by offering a consistent model for connecting AI to the real world, reducing the need for brittle custom solutions.
+Model Context Protocol (MCP) is an open standard that provides a universal, secure way for AI systems to interact with external data and tools.
+It simplifies integration by offering a consistent model for connecting AI to the real world.

 Why Is MCP Needed?